surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 1.4.1 - January 6, 2023 =
+* Fix: Issue with order summary not loading if no Stripe processors are enabled.

 = 1.4.0 - January 5, 2023 =
 * New: Sign in codes and login flow.
 * New: Add max redemptions per customer UI to coupon.